Crown1004/CMS/README.md

-## Content Mangment System (cms)
+## Content Management System (cms)
-a feature-rich cms platform with strong adminisiration capabalites
+a feature-rich cms platform with strong administration capabilities.

 you can find an installation guide bellow